Antimima turneriana (L.Bolus) H.E.K.Hartmann

 Ruschia turneriana (basionym)

-Antimima turneriana is a low-growing, compact, tufted succulent plant making rounded mats or cushions.
-It consists of one or more pairs of leaves, fat, blue-green, free parts up to 0.6 inch (1.5 cm) long, all fuzzy, with no sharp edges.
+Antimima turneriana is a low-growing succulent plant that forms compact clumps up to 2 inches (5 cm) tall.
+The paired leaves are blue-green, up to 0.6 inch (1.5 cm) long, keeled and with tough and hard margin.
 Flowers аrе dark pink to purple, solitary or in groups of three.

 How to Grow and Care